dongfangduoshou123/YoloV3-TensorRT/README.md

 Problem need to solve:

-     1.after add the yolo plugin in c++, it always failed to serialize the builded engine, I think this is a bug of the tensorrt's binary Components...currently I add a python script to serialize the trt engine and then use it in c++ for deploy.
+     I have Solved this problem, more detail jump to this issue:https://github.com/NVIDIA/TensorRT/issues/178(after add the yolo plugin in c++, it always failed to serialize the builded engine, I think this is a bug of the tensorrt's binary Components...currently I add a python script to serialize the trt engine and then use it in c++ for deploy.)

 Reference: